 Top 100 in the concentration of high-calibre talents among China's universities

-UIC possesses a diverse student body from around the globe.
+BNBU possesses a diverse student body from around the globe.
 The College comprises six faculties and schools (the Faculty of Business and Management, the Faculty of Humanities and Social Sciences, the Faculty of Science and Technology, the School of Culture and Creativity, the School of General Education and the Graduate School), providing education to more than 10,000 students across approximately 30 undergraduate programmes in 13 departments, as well as research and taught postgraduate programmes.
-UIC undergraduates receive Hong Kong Baptist University (HKBU) Bachelor's Degrees and UIC Graduation Certificates, while postgraduates earn HKBU degrees.
+BNBU undergraduates receive Hong Kong Baptist University (HKBU) Bachelor's Degrees and BNBU Graduation Certificates, while postgraduates earn HKBU degrees.

-UIC serves as a nexus for industry, academia and research collaboration, promoting the practical application of research findings.
-By integrating resources in the Greater Bay Area and beyond, UIC drives forward-looking scientific research with provincial key laboratories and funding support from all levels.
+BNBU serves as a nexus for industry, academia and research collaboration, promoting the practical application of research findings.
+By integrating resources in the Greater Bay Area and beyond, BNBU drives forward-looking scientific research with provincial key laboratories and funding support from all levels.

-UIC's diverse student and staff body fosters an internationalised campus environment.
-The College has partnered with over 70 higher education institutions worldwide, offering students opportunities for global exposure through summer courses, exchange programmes and more.
+BNBU's diverse student and staff body fosters an internationalised campus environment.
+The College has partnered with nearly a hundred prestigious universities and educational institutions around the globe, offering students opportunities for global exposure through summer courses, exchange programmes and more.

-UIC actively collaborates with local government, agencies and institutions, contributing to the development of various sectors.
-UIC professors lend their expertise to external institutions in fields such as environmental protection, eldercare, culture and creativity, and artificial intelligence, providing valuable insights and advice.
+BNBU actively collaborates with local government, agencies and institutions, contributing to the development of various sectors.
+BNBU professors lend their expertise to external institutions in fields such as environmental protection, eldercare, culture and creativity, and artificial intelligence, providing valuable insights and advice.